Soliman162/meta-rpiCtrl/README.md

-# README: Creating a Yocto Image for Raspberry Pi 3 b+
+# Creating a Yocto Image for Raspberry Pi 3 b+

 This README provides step-by-step instructions for creating a Yocto image to Control raspberry pi using socket programming.